-How to develop the theory of change model and implement in your social projects?
+How to develop the theory of change model?

 Theory of Change (ToC) exhibits the intricate link between inputs, outputs and outcomes.
 Simply put, it serves a dual purpose;